isaacphysics/isaac-graph-checker/README.md

 ```

 ## Tuning
-The settings used by the graph checker can be calibrated using bluefin.
+The settings used by the graph checker can be calibrated using Bluefin.

 Bluefin allows us to test the settings used for marking graphs (e.g. the size of various sectors), and marks a series of
 sample graphs with these settings applied.
 This shows us how the checker performs on samples for which the true class